Tabo-khumalo/SuperSimpleDev-Javascript_Course/Part One - JavaScript Course/Lesson 1 - Javascript Basics/Course learning/READme.md

-Whats is JavaScript?
+# Whats is JavaScript?

-Javascript is a technology we use to create website and make the web pages interactive.
+Javascript is a technology we use to create websites and make web pages interactive.

 - JavaScript is giving a computer instruction.

 - And the computer following those instructions.

-We have three technologies we use to create a website
+## We have three technologies we use to create a website

-	1. HTML (Hyper Text Markup Language)
+### HTML (Hyper Text Markup Language)

 - Html creates the content of a webpage.it is used to create the buttons, text and images we see on the web page.

-	2. CSS (Cascading Style Sheets)
+### CSS (Cascading Style Sheets)

 - CSS Changes the appearance of the website by adding colors and layouts to your web page.

-	3. JavaScript
+### JavaScript

 - JavaScipt makes the website interavtive.
 It gives the web page functionality like adding orders, clicking next and things like that.

-Setup - What do you need to write Javascript
+## Setup - What do you need to write Javascript

-	1. install a web browser like chrome or firefox
+- install a web browser like chrome or firefox

-	2. install a code editor like VS Code.
+- install a code editor like VS Code.

-How to use the browser console to write code.
+## How to use the browser console to write code.

 - open your web browser and on any blank area of the page, right click and click on inspect.

-	on the top tabs, click on console.
+On the top tabs, click on console.

-running code in the console.
+## running code in the console.

-	alert('hello');
+**alert('hello');**

-		- this code will bring up a pop up on the webpage that says hello
+- this code will bring up a pop up on the webpage that says hello.
 You can also do Math in the console like.
 1 + 1 and the console will calcute the eqaution and return 2 as the answer.

-	document.body.innerHTML = 'hello';
+**document.body.innerHTML = 'hello';**

 - this code will replace everything that is currently showing on the webpage with the text hello.
 This is the most important feature of JavaScript called, modifying the webpage.

-Terminology
+## Terminology

 - The instructions we give to a computer are called code

 - when you write code and then hit enter it is called, Running the code.

 - There are varies language you can use to write code and these are called Programming Language. e.g, Javacript and python.

-Syntax
+## Syntax

 - rules that we have to follow when using a programming language. similar to english grammar but far more strict.

 - alert 'hello'); this will return a syntax error because there is a bracket missing in the code.